It may be the holiday season, but auto thieves don't take a holiday.

 But a little common sense still goes a long way:

-• Keep your car locked when unattended and never leave the key or fob inside as 57,000 people did last year, resulting in a 22-percent spike in theft-by-key.
+Keep your car locked when unattended and never leave the key or fob inside as 57,000 people did in 2015, resulting in a 22-percent spike in theft-by-key.

 Follow these tips and your biggest problems this holiday season will be bad fruitcake … and worse sweaters.